faster-cpython/benchmarking-public/results/bm-20230806-3.13.0a0-c209db9/bm-20230806-pythonperf1-amd64-brandtbucher-justin-3.13.0a0-c209db9-vs-3.10.4.md

 Benchmark hidden because not significant (4): asyncio_tcp_ssl, json, sqlglot_normalize, nqueens Ignored benchmarks (16) of results/bm-20220323-3.10.4-9d38120/bm-20220323-pythonperf1-amd64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 99.93% likely to be faster
+- 90% likely to have a speedup of 1.04x
+- 95% likely to have a speedup of 1.03x
+- 99% likely to have a speedup of 1.02x